You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Average Tuition: $50,200

-DePaul’s two main campuses are located in Lincoln Park and the Loop.
-The Lincoln Park Campus is home to the Colleges of Liberal Arts and Social Sciences, Science and Health, and Education.
-It also houses the School of Music, the Theatre School, and the John T. Richardson Library.
-The Loop campus houses the Colleges of Communication, Computing and Digital Media, and Law, as well as the School of Public Service and the School for New Learning.
+DePaul operates two main campuses, located in Lincoln Park and the Loop.
+The former hosts its Colleges of Liberal Arts and Social Sciences, Science and Health, and Education.
+The Loop campus, meanwhile, hosts its School of Music, Theatre School, and John T. Richardson Library.

 Arizona State University